evanx/mpush-redis/README.md

 An optional `serviceNamespace` configuration property e.g. `"demo:mpush"` is used for lifecycle management, and metrics.

+#### Registration and renewal

-At startup, the service will perform the following to "register" itself:
+At startup, the service will perform the following Redis commands to "register" itself:
 - `incr :id` to obtain a unique service instance `id`
 - `hmset :$id` to record `{host, pid, started}` et al
 - `expire :$id $serviceExpire` but renew at an interval sufficiently less than `$serviceExpire`